maxplanck-ie/nextflow_hackathon/README.md

 ```

 - failed because certain idependency requirements could not be resolved by mamba/conda (e.g nanoplot, samtools, ncurses, ...)
+- this would require to prepare a functional conda environment

 ## References: